jshprz/savim/README.md

 # savim

-A blockchain solution application on top of celo that revolutionized traditional ROSCA(Rotating Credit and Savings Association).
+A blockchain solution application on top of celo that revolutionizes traditional ROSCA(Rotating Credit and Savings Association).

 ## Project Structure